 Create a filter for all activity in a Connector Profile

-- On the SEM Console, click the Live Events tab.
+- On the SEM Console, select Live Events.

-- To create a filter at the group level in the Filter Values pane, for example, the Overview group, move the mouse pointer over a group heading to expose the vertical ellipsis, and then select Add New Filter.
+- To create a filter at a group level in the Filter Values pane, for example, the Overview group, move the mouse pointer over a group heading to expose the vertical ellipsis, and click Add New Filter.

 To create a filter at the root level, click the add icon, and then select Add New Filter.

 - Enter a descriptive name for your new filter in the Name field on the right.

-In the drag panel on the left, expand Event Groups, and then select Any Alert.
+- In the first column under Filter Values on the left, expand Event Groups, and select Any Alert.

 When you drag a value into the filter builder, the correct drop location is illuminated with a blue line.

-- In the drag panel on the left, expand Connector Profiles, select your profile, and drag it into the filter value drop location.
+- In the same way, expand the Connector Profiles group, select your profile, and drag it into the filter value drop location.